kubernetes-sigs/gateway-api/geps/gep-91/index.md

 This GEP proposes a way to validate the TLS certificate presented by the frontend client to the server (Gateway in this case) during a [TLS Handshake Protocol][].

-## Connection coalescing seccurity issue
+## Connection coalescing security issue

 Gateway API standard defines a `Listener` as "the concept of a logical endpoint where a Gateway accepts network connections."
 This statement is incorrect because once the connection is established (this applies to both HTTP and TLS traffic) it can be reused across multiple listeners sharing the same port.
 This might lead to bypassing client certificate validation configuration for a given `Listener`.
+Those concerns were raised in [GEP-3567]().
 To provide the best experience for gateway users and secure their applications, client certificate configuration needs to be introduced with finer granularity per-port (binding to TCP connection).

 ## Goals